privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

    // object before passing to Adtech script. map<string, string> buyer_signals = 3;

   // Map of IG Owner to timeout in milliseconds.
   // Timeout is milliseconds and applies to total time to complete GetBids.
   // If no timeout is specified, the Seller’s default maximum Buyer timeout
   // will apply.
   map<string, int> per_buyer_timeout = 4;

-  // List of buyers participating in interest group auctions.
+  // List of buyers participating in FLEDGE auctions.
-  // Specified by seller/exchange.
-  // Buyers are identified as IG Owners. repeated string buyer_list = 5;
+  // Buyers are identified by buyer domain (i.e. Interest Group owner). repeated string buyer_list = 5;

   // Seller origin.
-  // Explicit use cases will be documented later. string seller = 6;
+  string seller = 6;

+  // The Id is specified by the seller to support coordinated experiments
+  // with the seller's Key/Value services.
+  int32 seller_kv_experiment_group_id = 7;
  }

  // Encrypted RemarketingInput generated by the device. bytes remarketing_ciphertext = 1;

  // Plaintext.
 Passed by the untrusted Seller Ad service.
  AuctionConfig auction_config = 2;
 }

 // SelectAdResponse is sent from the SellerFrontEndService to the Seller Ad service.
 // auction_result_ciphertext can only be decrypted by the client device